 It’s a good idea to start with bodyweight exercises and slowly increase the intensity of your workout.
 Always do some stretching pre and post-workout lest you suffer a body ache.
 You could pick the exercises for your upper, lower, and core areas.

 Start with a warm-up session of fifteen minutes.
 Do jumping, running, or skipping.
 For your upper body, do some push-ups and pull-ups.
 For your lower body, prefer doing lunges and squats.

 For strengthening your core, do some crunches, planks, and leg raises.
 Plan your exercises and workout 5-6 days a week.
 Make sure to have a cheat day and an adequate amount of sleep to help your body recover.

-Meditation is a great exercise for your mind and doing it on a regular basis will help you sail through any difficult situation with ease.
+Meditation is a great exercise for your mind and doing it on a regular basis will help you sail through any difficult situation with ease and staying sane during the lockdown.
 Make meditation a part of your routine just like exercise and witness how it adds value to the better version of ‘You’.
 It helps in increasing your focus, concentration, and patience.
 Keep your body fit, because it is the only place where you have to live.

 2. Learn a new Skill